astronomer/astro-provider-ray/README.md

 - **_RayDecoratedOperator**: This decorator allows you to submit a job to a Ray cluster.
 It simplifies the integration process by decorating your task functions to work seamlessly with Ray.

 #### Operators
-- **RayClusterOperator**: This operator sets up a Ray cluster.
-It requires access to the kubeconfig file, the Ray cluster specification, and the services specification.
-For an example, refer to the [example_dags](https://github.com/astronomer/astro-provider-ray/tree/main/ray_provider/example_dags) folder.

 - **SubmitRayJob**: This operator is used to submit a job to a Ray cluster using a specified host name.
 It facilitates scheduling Ray jobs to execute at defined intervals.

 #### Triggers